4.20 from 25 votes

 2. STEP TWO: In another mixing bowl, whisk together the cocoa powder, flour, salt, and baking powder.
 Beat the flour mixture into the butter mixture until combined.
 Then stir in the peanut butter chips.

 1. STEP THREE: Pour the batter into a greased 8×8 baking dish.
-Microwave the peanut butter to thin in then pour it over the batter and use a butter knife or skewer to gently swirl.
+Microwave the peanut butter until thin in then pour it over the batter and use a butter knife or skewer to gently swirl.
 Bake for 25 minutes at 350.
 Allow to cool while you’re making the frosting.

 1. STEP FOUR: Make the frosting by combining the sugar, milk, butter, shortening, and salt to a saucepan and heating to a boil.
 Allow to boil for 2-3 minutes untouched.
 Remove from the heat and stir in the peanut butter and vanilla.

-2. STEP FIVE: Pour the frosting over the cooled brownies and scatter remaining chocolate chips over the top.
+1. STEP FIVE: Pour the frosting over the cooled brownies and scatter remaining chocolate chips over the top.
 Once they get melty, gently swirl them into the frosting with a butter knife or skewer.
 Let set for about 2 hours before slicing & serving!

 How to store leftovers